The History of the Park

 In the Summer of 2000, the shelter house with restroom facilities was constructed with the help of the Boone County Tourism Council.
-Signs and a brochure should be finished by the Fall of 2000.
+Signs and a brochure were finished by the Fall of 2000.

-Year 2002 will see the overlook and gazebo project a reality thanks in part to a grant from the White Lick Community Foundation of Hendricks County.
+Year 2002 saw the overlook and gazebo project become a reality thanks in part to a grant from the White Lick Community Foundation of Hendricks County.